 In the evening, boarders have the opportunity to take part in various activities.
-These vary by season, with the girls often preferring to be outside in our grounds in the summer months playing tennis, enjoying impromptu games or just sitting in the Friendship Garden chatting.
-In the Autumn/Winter months there is an inevitable indoor focus with activities such as board games, craft activities, Wii competitions, pamper evenings or film nights.
+These vary by season, with the pupils often preferring to be outside in our grounds in the summer months playing tennis, enjoying impromptu games or just sitting in the Friendship Garden chatting.
+In the Autumn/Winter months there is an inevitable indoor focus with activities such as board games, craft activities, Wii competitions or film nights.

 Boarders also have the opportunity to use all our facilities on site, including our sports hall, fitness suite (Seniors only), swimming pool, music rooms and ICT suite.
 Or they can simply enjoy some down-time reading in their rooms, or watching television in the common rooms.

 Every term a new weekend programme of activities is drawn up for boarders to enjoy.
 These activities are led by the boarding house staff or a member of the teaching staff.
 We aim to provide a mix of cultural pursuits and fun activities over the course of each term and weekend social outings are included within the full-time boarding fees.

 Boarders can enjoy an activity off site one day every weekend and we organise excursions locally and further afield.
 Days out locally could be a visit to the Norfolk Broads for a boat trip, a day at our beautiful North Norfolk beaches, traditional seaside fun at Great Yarmouth, exploring Thetford Forest or a trip to the Queen’s royal residence at Sandringham.
 Historic Cambridge is just one hour away and pupils traditionally enjoy a day punting and exploring the city.
 We also organise visits to see the sights of London and Colchester Zoo .